code-jhansi/OSDL-LAB/README.md

 # Object-Oriented Software Development Lab (Sem-IV)

-This repository contains OOSDL lab programs completed as part of my coursework.
+This repository contains OSDL lab programs completed as part of my coursework.

 ## LAB 1 – Review of OOP Concepts
 - Classes and Objects